containers/podman/docs/podman.1.md

 **libpod.conf** (`/etc/containers/libpod.conf`)

 libpod.conf is the configuration file for all tools using libpod to manage containers.
-This file is ignored when running in rootless mode.
+When Podman runs in rootless mode, then the file `$HOME/.config/containers/libpod.conf` is used.

 **storage.conf** (`/etc/containers/storage.conf`)